om-arya/om-arya/README.md

 📍 Washington DC Metro Area

 ## About Me
 I’m pursuing a B.Sc in Computer Science at the University of Maryland, College Park, with minors in Math and Statistics.
-Passionate about creating innovative solutions for real demands, I'm aspiring to become a full stack developer.
+Passionate about creating innovative solutions for real demands, I'm aspiring to become a software developer.
 When I'm not coding, I enjoy travelling, fitness, reading, and spending time with friends and family.

 ## My Tech Stack 🛠
 Some of the technologies I've worked with and am currently learning include: